rui314/lld/COFF/README.md

 * Symbol

   Symbol is a pointer to a SymbolBody.
-There's only one Symbol for each unique symbol name (This uniqueness is guaranteed by the symbol table).
+There's only one Symbol for each unique symbol name (this uniqueness is guaranteed by the symbol table).
 Because SymbolBodies are created for each file independently, there can be many SymbolBodies for the same name.
-Thus the relationship between Symbols and SymbolBodies is 1:N.
+Thus, the relationship between Symbols and SymbolBodies is 1:N.

-  The resolver keeps the Symbol pointer to always point to the "best" SymbolBody.
+  The resolver keeps the Symbol's pointer to always point to the "best" SymbolBody.
 Pointer mutation is the resolve operation in this linker.

-  SymbolBodies have pointers to Symbols.
-Only best SymbolBodies are doubly-linked with Symbols.
-That means you can always find the best SymbolBody from any SymbolBody by following pointers two times.
-(These pointers make it very easy to find replacements for symbols.
-For example, if you have an Undefined SymbolBody, you can find a Defined SymbolBody for that symbol just by dereferencing pointers two times, assuming the resolver have successfully resolved all undefined symbols.)
+  SymbolBodies have pointers to their Symbols.
+That means you can always find the best SymbolBody from any SymbolBody by following pointers twice.
+This structure makes it very easy to find replacements for symbols.
+For example, if you have an Undefined SymbolBody, you can find a Defined SymbolBody for that symbol just by going to its Symbol and then to SymbolBody, assuming the resolver have successfully resolved all undefined symbols.

 * Chunk

   Chunk represents a chunk of data that will occupy space in an output.
-They may be backed by sections of input files, but can be something different, if they are for common or BSS symbols.
+They may be backed by sections of input files, but can be created for something different, if they are for common or BSS symbols.
 The linker may also create chunks out of nothing to append additional data to an output.

   Chunks know about their size, how to copy their data to mmap'ed outputs, and how to apply relocations to them.
 Specifically,